-If you haven't made cookies with butterscotch chips before, you need to try these!
-They are chewy and the combination of caramel and butterscotch is addicting.
-The sweet and salty flavor is something I crave all the time.
+If you haven't made cookies with butterscotch chips before, you need to try these.
+They are chewy, and the combination of caramel and butterscotch cures my craving for sweet and salty flavors.

-These cookies start with traditional cookie dough made with ingredients that are likely in your pantry.
+These cookies begin with traditional cookie dough, made with ingredients that are likely already in your pantry.
 Bits of caramel and butterscotch chips pack these cookies with an almost "smoky" flavor.
 I love adding a sprinkling of flaky salt after baking.
 It's the perfect sweet and salty pairing.

 - Reduce the amount of butter - I reduced the amount of butter in these cookies compared to many of my other cookie recipes.
 The cookies spread less, so they are thicker with a chewier texture.